-Together with Philippe Pasquier and Ollie Bown, I’m one of the ongoing program committee and organizers for MuMe, or Musical Metacreation.
-We put on workshops, tutorials, concerts, and edited a Special Issue on Musical Metacreation for ACM Computers in Entertainment.
+Together with Philippe Pasquier and Ollie Bown, I’m was one of the organizers for MuMe, or Musical Metacreation.
+MuMe put on workshops, tutorials, concerts, and we edited a Special Issue on Musical Metacreation for ACM Computers in Entertainment.
 MuMe even has a Twitter feed!

 Some of this music is/was available via kolorform records (out of print), as well as on the German netaudio label 2063, the Chicago netlabel stasisfield, two Vancouver net-labels (kikapu and nishi).
 Writer Marc Weidenbaum of Disquiet went so far as to include Nine Days as one of the albums that changed his life.
 Huh.
 Now raemus is on Spotify.